How and Why to Soak Seeds Before Planting

 How to soak seeds

 The process of soaking seeds before planting is very much akin to sprouting seeds in your kitchen.
-It is as simple as pouring the seeds into a small bowl or jar and covering with plenty of water.
+It is as simple as pouring the seeds into a small bowl or jar and covering it with plenty of water.
 You can then leave these for 8-12 hours before planting.
-You may be able to leave them longer, in a pinch, but it is recommended that you plant within 12-24 hours.
+You may be able to leave them longer, in a pinch, but it is a good idea to plant them within 12-24 hours.

 The seeds will expand as they absorb water.
 The skins will soften slightly and the soaking water will take on the color of the seeds.
 Once the soaking period is up and you are ready to plant, simply drain the water from the seeds and take the seeds out to the garden.